Manhattan Center for Science and Mathematics: Description

+Extra curricular activities

+Manhattan Center specifically partners with many organizations including UAlbany which hosts ASR or (Advanced Science Research).

 Manhattan Center partners with institutions of higher education, such as New York University, Columbia University, Cornell and CUNY, to offer courses in science, mathematics and humanities.
 Through these partnerships and Mount Sinai Hospital, Metropolitan Hospital Center, General Electric, Sponsors for Educational Opportunity, American Globe Theatre, and Manhattan Theatre Club there is a wide range of opportunities for one-on-one mentoring, internship experiences, academic enrichment and summer programs.
 They also provide support services, and a variety of sports, clubs and leadership activities for students.

+College Acceptances

+Graduates of Manhattan Center for Science and Mathematics (MCSM) have been accepted into a diverse range of colleges and universities, including Ivy League institutions, top research universities, liberal arts colleges, and specialized schools.
+Notable acceptances from the Class of 2023 include: